 Our tracking tool lets you know who opened, clicked, replied, unsubscribed to your email and which email addresses bounced.

-When tracking is enabled, we generate random YAMM IDs to de-identify the recipients with.
-From then on, these IDs are embedded in the emails they receive, and scanned to track their engagement activities.
+When tracking is enabled, we generate random YAMM IDs to de-identify the recipients.
+From then on, these IDs are embedded in the emails they receive and scanned to track their engagement activities.

 1. Generation of YAMM IDs

 Every time you send a mail merge with the tracker enabled, we generate random but unique YAMM IDs for each recipient's email address of that mail merge campaign.
-These YAMM IDs are added as notes to each email address' cell of your spreadsheet, and never stored in YAMM’s database.
+These YAMM IDs are added as notes to each email address' cell of your spreadsheet (the email addresses are never stored in YAMM’s database).

-For this specific recipient (email@example.com), we generated 2 types of IDs:
+For this specific recipient (firstname.lastname@example.org), we generated two types of IDs:

-- 78080109, which is the randomly generated YAMM ID for this recipient
+- 67005476, which is the randomly generated YAMM ID for this recipient, and

 2. Embedment of the YAMM IDs in the emails sent

-If you have inserted a link in your email template (e.g: https://sites.google.com/site/scriptsexamples/home/news as a simple link or hyperlink), as shown below:
+If you have inserted a link in your email template (e.g., https://support.yet-another-mail-merge.com/hc/en-us ), as shown below.

-When your recipients receive your email, the original link will be re-encoded by embedding the respective YAMM ID to track their activity, and the final link will look like this:
+When your recipients receive your email, the original link is re-encoded and encrypted by embedding the respective YAMM ID to track their activity.

 3. Scan of the YAMM IDs when emails are opened/clicked

-When a recipient opens/responds/clicks... the email, we will only store the YAMM ID and the related action (ie.: Opening an email, unsubscribing etc.).
+When a recipient opens/responds or clicks the email, we will only store the YAMM ID and the related action (i.e., Opening an email, unsubscribing etc.).